Bangulli/PrettyPrint/README.md

     printer = PrettyPrint.Printer(log_type='txt', timestamps=True) # initialize printer object
     format = PrettyPrint.PPFormat() # initialize formatter object, more info on how to create a formatter in Formatting printer('hello world', fmt=format) # call printer to print

+### Tagged Prints
+Tagged prints allow you to print a statement(=Tag) in one format and then a message in a different format after, separated by a :.
+To achieve this call the tagged_print function, which takes 4 arguments:
+- tag: String, required = the tag to be printed
+- msg: String, required = the message to follow the tag
+- tag_fmt: PPFormat, required = the format for the tag
+- msg_fmt: PPFormat, optional = the format for the message, if left empty will use the default setting

+    import PrettyPrint
+    printer = PrettyPrint.Printer(log_type='txt', timestamps=True) # initialize printer object
+    format = PrettyPrint.Warning() # initialize formatter object, more info on how to create a formatter in Formatting printer.tagged_print('hello world', fmt=format) # call printer to print

+There are tagged_print presets available:
+- Warning: uses the Warning format preset for the tag (=WARNING)
+- Success: uses the Success format preset for the tag (=SUCCESS)
+- Fail: uses the Error format preset for the tag (=FAIL)
+- Error: uses the Error format preset for the tag (=ERROR)

+Each of these functions take one argument:
+- msg: String, required = the message to be printed with the preset tag

+    import PrettyPrint
+    printer = PrettyPrint.Printer(log_type='txt', timestamps=True) # initialize printer object
+    printer.success('PrettyPrint has been installed correctly') # call printer to print

 ## Formatting
 Ansi escape sequences are basically tags that control the text that follows afterward.